Scharlotten/vibe-check/README.md

    $ streamlit run streamlit_app.py
    ```

+### What Next?

-If you want to deploy the application on Streamlit Community Cloud, [follow these instructions](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app/deploy).
+If you want to deploy your application on Streamlit Community Cloud, [follow these instructions](https://docs.streamlit.io/deploy/streamlit-community-cloud/deploy-your-app/deploy).

 Have any questions or suggestions for this project?
 Submit an issue to the repository, or message us on the [DataStax Developers Discord](https://discord.gg/datastax)!